MicBoucinha/pybpod_website/index.md

 {% endcapture %}

 ![bpod state machine](/assets/images/bpod.jpg){: .align-right}
-# Bpod State Machine #
+# Bpod #
-Bpod is a system from [Sanworks](https://sanworks.io){:target="_blank"} {% include external-link.html %} for precise measurement of small animal behavior.
+Bpod is a system from [Sanworks](https://sanworks.io){:target="_blank"} {% include external-link.html %} for precise measurement of small animal behaviour.
 It is a family of open source hardware devices which includes also software and firmware to control these devices.
+The Bpod State Machine can connect to different modules such as a Valve Driver, Analog Input, Analog Output, an Optical Lickmeter, among others.
+More information regarding available modules can be found at [Sanworks Store website](https://sanworks.io/shop/products.php?productFamily=bpod){:target="_blank"} {% include external-link.html %}.

 The software was originally developed in MATLAB providing retro-compatibility with the BControl system.